How to Write Capstone Project Proposal Plan: Comprehensive Nursing Homework Guide

 Intervention Description

 Describe your proposed intervention in enough detail that another nurse could implement it without asking you any questions.
-If you are implementing a nurse education program: how many sessions, what format (in-person, online, simulation), what content, who delivers it, how long each session is, and what competencies it addresses.
-If you are implementing a clinical bundle: what specific behaviors the bundle requires, how compliance will be monitored, and who is responsible for each element.
+If you are implementing a nurse education program: how many sessions, what format, what content, who delivers it, how long each session is.
 Vagueness at this stage signals insufficient planning.

 3